- Session 1: Nov. 29, 2021 to Dec. 17, 2021

 ID Cards and Computer Accounts

 All students are eligible to obtain student identification cards.
 Use of certain campus facilities and access to email accounts are limited to students who have this identification.
-Call the College Information Center at 434.544.8100 for further information.
+Call the University Information Center at 434.544.8100 for more information.

 Textbook Purchases and Refunds

-All online textbook purchases will be charged to a College Account (if the account is not on hold for non-payment) which can be paid online with a credit card at www.lynchburg.edu/payments (pick college account).
+All online textbook purchases will be charged to a college account which can be paid online with a credit card at www.lynchburg.edu/payments (pick college account).
+Check your account before ordering to avoid delays (orders with account holds will not be processed).
+To check your account balance, log onto myLynchburg, Studentsonline, billing and financial aid, college account detail.

-Please order your J Term textbooks at myLC at https://mylc.lynchburg.edu or in store prior to December 20.
-Textbooks for online classes will be shipped to the address indicated unless you state that you want to pick your books up in the Campus Store.
+Please order your J-Term textbooks at myLynchburg.
+Textbooks for online classes will be shipped to the address indicated unless you state you want to pick your books up in the campus store (doing this saves shipping charges).
 Orders require 24 hours to process during the business week.
-The Campus Store will be closed December 23 through January 1.
-Orders placed during that time may be picked up on January 5.
+The campus store will be closed during the holiday break.

-If you have an LC Personal Identification Number (PIN) and have registered for a course, you may view your schedules and required course materials:
+If you have a Lynchburg Personal Identification Number (PIN) and have registered for a course, you may view your schedules and required course materials:

 - Go to mylc.lynchburg.edu.